Reviews You Can Rely On

 Credit: Hale Milano

-Coil hoses typically start out at a contracted length of 2-3 feet, while expansion and stretch hoses have a base length closer to 15-20 feet.
+Coil hoses typically start at a contracted length of 2-3 feet, while expansion and stretch hoses have a base length closer to 15-20 feet.
 All three types can reach lengths of 50-100 feet, depending on the model you choose, and all are a fraction of the weight of traditional hoses, at just 1-4 pounds for a 50-foot length.
 This is one of their main benefits, as they are much easier to carry around if your watering routine involves a handheld spray nozzle.
-The other big plus is that they don't require as much storage space as traditional hoses when it's time to put them away.
+The other big plus is that they don't require as much storage space as traditional hoses when putting them away.
 The main downside is that they are not always as durable, so they may not be ideal for heavy use during your next DIY landscaping project.

 Expandable Hose Metric Ratings